 Starting a blog does not require you to have expensive gears.
 A cheap laptop with sufficient computing power can do your job perfectly fine.
 You won’t believe it, but here in India many even start off their blogging career from a smartphone.
 So it’s a common myth at least for me, that blogging requires only premium laptops.

 In this article, I am going to discuss whether a cheap laptop of a few hundred dollars is adequate for beginner bloggers or not, with explaining the reasons in detail.
 Also, I’ll be giving some tips that will help you find a good blogging laptop on a small budget.

 Do you even need a laptop to start a blog?

 This question could sound like a joke to many if you’re coming from English speaking countries.
 However, in India as well other similar emerging countries like Bangladesh, Pakistan, Brazil, it is indeed a valid concern for many enthusiasts who’re looking to start their online blogging career.

 People from these nations say mobile phones have helped them do many things to improve their lives, both personally and professionally.
 I mean, if you check the statistics of how many popular Indian Youtubers today had started their career with a smartphone, you’d be surprised.
 Today blogging is a hot topic as millions of people are coming online and get connected with the rest of the world like never before.

 So, the answer to this question is that you have the options.
 Starting a blog is not rocket science neither it requires a laptop or computer for that matter.
 Nowadays many entry-level smartphones have the processing power to handle many of the required tasks of beginner bloggers.

-Can you blog from a cheap laptop with low processing power?
+Can you Even Star A blog from cheap laptop with low processing power?